Subhajyoti-Maity/translate/README.md

 4. Messages stored in MongoDB for persistence
 5. Real-time updates for both sender and receiver
 6. **ENHANCED:** Perfect connection status synchronization between sidebar and chat
+7. **FIXED:** WebSocket error handling with fallback to polling transport for better stability
+8. **ENHANCED:** Robust connection management with automatic reconnection and error recovery

 ### **Session Management**
 1. **NEW:** Each login creates unique session ID